bloominstituteoftechnology/node-db-challenge/README.md

 A many to many relationship is created when the parent table’s data can have multiple associated data entries in the corresponding children table, for example, actors to movies.

-A relational database management system is a program that lets you create and update with a relational database, while SQL is the language that you use to access the database.

 ## Minimum Viable Product